Eve: Creation Story

-In fact, there are two separate stories of Eve's creation in the beginning of the Book of Genesis:

-In Genesis 1,26, God says: Let us make man in our image, after our likeness.......(1,27) And God created man in His own image, in the image of God created He him; male (זכר) and female (נקבה) created He them.

-We understand this as the creation of two equal humans, male and female, contrasted to the story in Genesis 2.
-Here, however, the woman is not mentioned by name.
-Later Jewish sources have interpreted this woman to be a different one from Eve, by the name of Lilith.
+The opening two chapters of Genesis are regarded as a composite of two stories drawn from different sources expressing distinct views about the nature of God and creation.
+The first builds towards the creation by God (Elohim) of humankind, Hebrew adam, both male and female, although not identifying or naming individual people.

-Genesis 2:18–22 says: It is not good that the man should be alone; I will make him a help meet for him.
+The second, starting around Gen.2:4, is about the fashioning by the God (YHWH Elohim) of two individual people: a man, adam and a helper: "It is not good that the man should be alone; I will make him a help meet for him."
 The woman is created to be "a help meet" ezer ke-negdo (עזר כנגדו).
 Ke-negdo means "alongside, opposite, a counterpart to him", and ezer, help is a description of active intervention on behalf of the other person.
 The woman is called ishah, woman, with an explanation that this is because she was taken from ish, meaning "man".
 Most contemporary opinions hold that the two words are not connected.
 Later, after the story of the Garden of Eden is complete, she will be given a name, Ḥawwāh (Eve).
 This means "living" in Hebrew, from a root that can also mean "snake".
 A long-standing exegetical tradition holds that the use of a rib from man's side emphasizes that both man and woman have equal dignity, for woman was created from the same material as man, shaped and given life by the same processes.
 In fact, the word traditionally translated "rib" in English can also mean side, chamber, or beam.
 Rib is a pun in Sumerian, as the word "ti" means both "rib" and "life".